Archihub-App/archihub.github.io/src/content/docs/en/transcribe.md

 4. **Access the diarization repository**: access the [model repository](https://huggingface.co/pyannote/speaker-diarization-3.1) and request access.
 Complete the form with the requested information.

-5. **Environment variables configuration**: once the Hugging Face access token is generated, you must paste the token into the Archihub environment variables.
+5. **Environment variables configuration**: once the Hugging Face access token is generated, you must paste the token into the ArchiHUB environment variables.
 To do this, open the .env file in any text editor and look for the `HF_TOKEN` variable.
 If it does not exist, create it and assign the generated key.

 6. **Restart the backend**: restart the application backend with the following commands: